MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-emergency-calling.md

 > [!NOTE]
 >
 > - Emergency calling is currently supported in the United States, Puerto Rico, and Canada only where the emergency calling number is 911.
-> - Emergency calling isn't supported if [**Customize active conversation**](add-customer-summary-settings.md#manage-active-conversation-form-settings) form is enabled.
+> - Emergency calling isn't supported if the [**Customize active conversation**](add-customer-summary-settings.md#manage-active-conversation-form-settings) form is enabled.

 ## Prerequisites